jaepass/commercejs-vuejs-cart/README.md

 }
 ```

-And there you have it!
-We have now wrapped up part two of the Commerce.js Vue.js guide on implementing cart functionality in our application.
+And there you have it, we have now wrapped up part two of the Commerce.js Vue.js guide on implementing cart
+functionalities to our application.
 The next guide will continue from this one to add a checkout flow.